Freelancer-Protocol/docs/how3.md

 Both parties can cancel the milestone.

 **Once the milestone has started**
-The freelancer can send his client a request for change.
+The freelancer can send their client a request for change.
 The new milestone will only take over the existing one if the client accepts it.